denoland/deno/core/README.md

 interface (Deno CLI).
 The main abstraction here is the Isolate which proivdes a way to execute JavaScript.
 The Isolate is modeled as a `Future<Item=(), Error=JSError>` which completes once all of its ops have completed.
-The user must define what an Op is by implementing the `Behavior` trait, and by doing so define any "built-in" functionality that would be provided by the VM.
+The user must define what an Op is by implementing the `Dispatch` trait, and by doing so define any "built-in" functionality that would be provided by the VM.
 Ops are triggered by `Deno.core.dispatch()`.